Last Updated on November 16, 2022 by Dave Schoenbeck

 Understanding the Costs

-Once you see and internalize the cost of acquiring a customer, you might challenge your previous decisions about your sales and marketing techniques or about what you charge your customers for your products or services.
+Once you see and internalize the cost of acquiring a customer, you might challenge your previous decisions about your sales and marketing techniques or what you charge your customers for your products or services.

 Consider the house painting business example above: